codacy/chart/docs/configuration/git-providers/github-enterprise.md

-# GitHub Cloud
+# GitHub Enterprise

-Follow the instructions below to set up the Codacy integration with GitHub Cloud:
+Follow the instructions below to set up the Codacy integration with GitHub Enterprise:

 1. Follow the instructions on [creating a GitHub App](create-github-app.md).